-From the average weather of a fishing village on the benchmark timetable, Greenwich Mean Time was born.
+From the average time of a fishing village to the reference time, Greenwich time was born.
 However, at that time, no division of the world into time zones had really been proposed.
-Each nation set its time in relation to the path of the sun in the sky: when it reached its highest point, it was noon.
-Many cities then proposed to become the world meridian of reference, in particular London with the district of Greenwich and Paris, with the district of Saint-Sulpice.
+Each nation defined its time according to the path of the sun in the sky: when it reached its highest point, it was noon.
+Many cities proposed themselves to become the world meridian of reference, notably London with the Greenwich district and Paris, with the Saint-Sulpice district.

-Finalement, August 2, 1880, after negotiations, Greenwich was adopted as world legal time.
-Since then, Greenwich Mean Time has served as a world time benchmark for most of the 20th century.thcentury.
-If London has won the battle of the timetable, it seems that the City of Light has nevertheless won the war of watchmaking, as its walls contain many famous master watchmakers, including Charlie Paris!
+Finally, on August 2, 1880, after negotiations, Greenwich was adopted as the world legal time.
+Since then, Greenwich Mean Time has served as the world's time reference for most of the 20th century.
+If London has won the time battle, it seems that the city of light has won the watchmaking war, as its walls contain many famous master watchmakers, including Charlie Paris!